superfoods articles

 Once you have everything you need to cook healthy meals, you are well on your way to a better healthstyle.
 But first let’s stop and make sure we know what a healthy meal looks like.

 (This post is part five of the series How To Get Started Eating Healthy.
 Part one is Stock Your Pantry, part two is Essential Groceries, part three is Seasonal Shopping and part four is Stock Your Freezer.
-The recipe pictured is posted here.
-Get future posts by signing up for email or RSS updates–always free of cost and spam.)
+The recipe pictured is posted here.)

 My goal here at Summer Tomato is to help you permanently adopt healthy eating patterns.
 Why?
 Because short-term weight loss diets, “cleansing” diets and ignoring your health completely will never do you any good.
 In contrast, healthy eating habits can add years and in some cases decades of high-quality time to your life.